-Restoration Accomplishments (FY 2014-2015)
+Restoration Accomplishments (FY 2015-2016)

-- The Williford Spring restoration project was completed in 2015.
-Costing more than \$2.1 million, this project involved restoring spring bank areas, providing stabilized access to the spring, sediment removal, and recreation improvements including a new parking area, boardwalks, interpretive trails, pavilions, and a canoe tie-up dock that can help prevent future impacts by limiting the number of canoes that enter the spring area. - One cooperative project to restore the eroding streambank on Holmes Creek is 80 percent complete.
-This project is being constructed by Washington County with funding assistance from the District. - A shoreline stabilization project was completed at Devil's Hole swallet in Washington County.
-This project, implemented by District staff, utilized a non-structural approach utilizing geotextile bags to stabilize the eroding shoreline with a vegetated retaining wall.
-In addition, steps and a small dock with a ladder for entering and exiting the swallet were constructed. - The majority of the streambank restoration project was completed at Walsingham Park in Washington County.
-This project, implemented by District staff, utilized geotextile bags to stabilize the eroding shoreline. - Seed for District groundcover projects were collected from District land on the Econfina Creek WMA.
-The District continues to research, refine, and establish new habitat restoration techniques that increase species diversity and ecosystem health. - The District completed hand planting of 1,723 acres of disturbed longleaf pine habitat.
+- The Williford Spring restoration project that was completed in 2015 remained closed to the public until July 26, 2016, when the District held a grand opening celebration.
+Costing more than \$2.1 million, this project involved sediment removal, restoring spring shoreline areas, providing stabilized access to the spring, and recreation improvements including a new parking area, boardwalks, interpretive trails, pavilions, and a canoe tie-up dock that will help prevent future impacts by voluntarily asking the public to refrain from paddling canoes into the spring area.
+Public response to the project has been very positive. - One of three cooperative projects to restore the eroding shorelines and address stormwater impacts along Holmes Creek was completed.
+The remaining two projects, i.e. Live Oak and Hightower Springs landings, are scheduled for completion by the end of FY 2016-2017.
+These projects are being constructed by Washington County with funding assistance from the District. - After site stabilization and a landscape plant grow-in period, the Devil's Hole swallet in Washington County was opened to the public as a day use recreation area and reservable campsite within the Econfina Creek WMA. - The streambank restoration project was completed at Walsingham Park in Washington County.
+This cooperative project, implemented by USFWS and District staff with funding from FFWCC, utilized geotextile bags to stabilize the eroding shoreline.
+The restored shoreline was landscaped with native vegetation and several tons of rip-rap rock was removed from the creek. - Seed for District groundcover projects were collected from District land on the Econfina Creek WMA.
+The District continues to research, refine, and establish new habitat restoration techniques that increase species diversity and ecosystem health.

+• The District completed hand planting of 1,198 acres of disturbed longleaf pine habitat.
 These habitat restoration activities enhance groundwater recharge, improve wetland functions, and offset wetland losses caused by FDOT projects.
-Additionally, 995,800 longleaf pine tubelings were planted within three WMAs.
+This project involved the planting of 830,598 longleaf pine tubelings within two WMAs.

-Table 1: Restoration, Enhancement and Maintenance (2015)
+Table 1: Restoration, Enhancement and Maintenance (2016)

-Acres Burned Acres Planted Acres H arveste 1 Acres Treated
+Acres Burned Acre ed Acres Harvested Acres Treated

 Water Management Area Total Fuel Reduction Site Preparation Growing Season Wiregrass Propagation Total Upland/Wetland Wiregrass and Toothache Grass Longleaf Pine Slash Pine Replanted Total Restoration Thinning Habitat Restoration For Invasive, Non- native or Off-site Species

-Escambia River 89 89
+Escambia River 50 50 1 1 376

-Garcon Point 1490 1411 79 2105
+Garcon Point 53 53 2 2 20

-Blackwater River 160
+Blackwater River 60

-Yellow River 206 121 85 60 60 1140
+Yellow River 463 463 1668

-Perdido River 125 125 3690
+Perdido River 825 825 1042

-Choctawhatchee River 148 148 280 280 702 702 565

-Econfina Creek 2828 108 1017 1176 527 1059 247 812 1511 1344 167 1902
+Choctawhatchee River 1,386 242 1,144 380 380 2,001

+Econfina Creek 1,472 856 46 353 217 1116 1,116 574 574 5,602

-St. Andrews 261 239 22 357 357
+St. Andrews 379 379

-Carter Restoration 395 204 191 120
+Carter Restoration 835 55 780

-Ward Creek West 66 66
+Ward Creek West 896

 Devils Swamp Restoration

-Chipola River 169 89 80
+Chipola River 661 661 82 82 896

-Apalachicola River 1410
+Apalachicola River 448

-Lake Jackson 316 316 55
+Lake Jackson 34

-Totals 6,093 2,386 1,017 2,084 606 1,756 884 60 812 2,213 1,344 869 11,147
+Totals 6154 3531 46 2277 270 1,201 1,198 3 954 380 574 13,043

-Table 2: Access and Recreation Management (2015)
+Table 2: Access and Recreation Management (2016)